codeheroics/ui-components/README.md

 export default App;
 ```

-## Usage guide
+## Live documentation

 All the available components offered by this library are described [here](https://dashlane.github.io/ui-components/).
 Feel free to navigate through them and to live test the behaviour of each.

 ## Built With

 - [React](https://reactjs.org/) - The javascript library
-- [Styled-Components](https://www.styled-components.com/) - Used to create styled React components with an improved experience for developers
+- \[OBSOLETE\] [Styled-Components](https://www.styled-components.com/) - Used to create styled React components with an improved experience for developers
+- [Sass](https://sass-lang.com/) - Used to add style with an improved developer experience
 - [Yarn](https://yarnpkg.com/lang/en/docs/) - Dependency Management

 ## Contributing